AbhiKhadape10/Arcot-Repo/documentation,.md

    - Dependencies specified in the `requirements_ml.txt` file.

 2. **Model Artifacts:**
-   - Include model artifacts in the repository or provide a link to download them.
+   - Include model artifacts in the repository.

 ## Deployment Strategies